Match Review

 And in the 15th minute of the second half, a stunning turnaround goal was scored from a great interplay between offense and defense.

 Against Yokohama FM, who held the ball gently in midfield, player Araki fiercely pressed back to win the ball.
 After shaking off the opponent's pressure in midfield, Diego OLIVEIRA dropped the ball, and Araki provided a through pass forward.
-Player Tawaramizuki, who sharply broke into the space behind, then soloed with a high-speed dribble.
+Player Tawaramizuki, who sharply broke into the space behind, then made a solo run with high-speed dribbling.
 He pulled away from the pursuing opponent and advanced to the goal, checking the goalkeeper's position before slotting the ball in with his left foot for a turnaround goal.
-Araki's high defensive awareness, the intricate passing work in midfield after winning the ball, and the speed-filled attack that exploited the space behind were all on display.
+Araki's high defensive awareness, the intricate passing work in midfield after winning the ball, and the speed-filled attack that exploited the space behind were all impressive.
 Each player showcased their strengths in a stunning breakthrough, successfully turning the match around for Tokyo.

 In the 26th minute of the second half, Riki HARAKAWA and Keita ENDO were substituted in for the outstanding players Tawaratsukida and Higashi.
 For ENDO, this match against his former club marks his first return to Nissan Stadium, while HARAKAWA makes his official match return since the match against Tokyo Verdy in Sec.
 27 on August 17.

 Tokyo, wanting to energize the pitch, takes further action.
-Hotaka NAKAMURA is sent out as the right back in place of Nagatomo, switching with Araki to position Soma ANZAI as the right winger.
+Hotaka NAKAMURA is sent in as the right back in place of Nagatomo, and Soma ANZAI is switched to the right wing after substituting in for Araki.
 The formation is changed to place Nakagawa in the center.

 In the 41st minute of the second half, an incident occurred where player Oka, who had been fighting hard as a left back including the equalizer, cramped both legs and could no longer run.
 At this point, Leon NOZAWA was brought in as a right winger, and Anzai, who had just been sent on, was moved to left back to respond to the situation.